awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

 1. On the **Define domain** page, for **Elasticsearch domain name**, type a name for the domain\.
 In this Getting Started tutorial, we use the domain name *movies* for the examples that we provide later in the tutorial\.

 1. For **Version**, choose an Elasticsearch version for your domain\.
 We recommend that you choose the latest supported version\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](what-is-amazon-elasticsearch-service.md#aes-choosing-version)\.
+For more information, see [Supported Elasticsearch Versions](what-is-amazon-elasticsearch-service.md#aes-choosing-version)\.

 1. Choose **Next**\.